-The French 75 is named for a French-made 75mm artillery canon that saw widespread use in World War I. It’s revolutionary recoil design allowed rapid firing without the need to reposition and aim before each shot.
+The French 75 is named for a French-made 75mm artillery canon that saw widespread use in World War I. Its revolutionary recoil design allowed rapid firing without the need to reposition and aim before each shot.
 How this relates to the cocktail is anyone’s guess.
 Perhaps champagne, being French, was enough of a connection to the popular field gun at the time and a catchy name was what the creator was after.
 What we do know is that the French 75 cocktail did not appear in print until 1930 when it shows up in Harry Craddock’s The Savoy Cocktail Book.
-Although most recipes call for a teaspoon of sugar, This can be difficult to dissolve quickly, especially if you are making more than one of these, so I substitute a quarter ounce of 1:1 simple syrup.
+Although most recipes call for a teaspoon of sugar, This can be difficult to dissolve quickly, especially if you are making more than one of these, so we substitute a quarter ounce of 1:1 simple syrup.

 1.5 oz gin